damianhakert/damianhakert.github.io/source/posts/2017-01-22-gitlab-8-16-released.html.md

 For 8.16, we merged 50 merge requests from the community, including new features, bug fixes, or even backstage improvements!

-The most noticeable contributed changes are as follows:
+The most noticeable contributed changes are as follows (some were highlighted above):

 - Allow to add deploy keys with write-access. [!5807]
 - Allow to use `+` symbol in snippet filenames. [!6644]